Permanent Change of Station - Now What?

 Moving to a new geographical area

-U-Pack can help you move virtually anywhere in the United States, including Hawaii and Alaska; plus Canada, Mexico or Puerto Rico.
+U-Pack can help you move virtually anywhere in the United States, including Hawaii and Alaska; plus Canada or Puerto Rico.
 If you're making a permanent change of station to a new geographical area within the U.S., check out the general guidelines provided by the Defense Finance and Accounting Service.
 Keep in mind these steps can be different, depending on what your specific move looks like.

 Making a permanent change of station?
 You may qualify for a house hunting trip